-1. DePreSys ICE: An ensemble with the same physical parameters as the standard settings as HadCM3.
+[6] 1.
+DePreSys ICE: An initial condition ensemble with the same physical parameters as the standard settings as HadCM3.
 For one of the nine members, atmospheric and oceanic analyses are assimilated as anomalies to create the initial conditions [Smith et al., 2010].
 The other eight members have different initial conditions which are created by adding small uncorrelated random SST perturbations.

-2. DePreSys PPE: An ensemble consisting of different versions of HadCM3 with perturbations to poorly constrained physical parameters to sample this aspect of climate model uncertainty.
+[7] 2.
+DePreSys PPE: A perturbed physics ensemble consisting of different versions of HadCM3 with perturbations to poorly constrained physical parameters to sample this aspect of climate model uncertainty.
 One of the nine members uses the standard HadCM3 settings of physical parameters, while the other eight employ simultaneous perturbations of 29 atmospheric parameters [Collins et al., 2011].
 All nine members have the same initial conditions as in the first member of DePreSys ICE.

-3. NoAssim PPE: A parallel ensemble to DePreSys PPE, but the initial conditions are taken from the appropriate points of transient simulations of the past climate, without assimilation of observations.
+[8] 3.
+NoAssim PPE: A parallel ensemble to DePreSys PPE, but the initial conditions are taken from the appropriate points of transient simulations of the past climate, without assimilation of observations.

-The effect of model initialization on prediction skill and dispersion characteristics can be evaluated by comparing the DePreSys PPE and NoAssim PPE forecasts.
+[9] The effect of model initialization on prediction skill and dispersion characteristics can be evaluated by comparing the DePreSys PPE and NoAssim PPE forecasts.
 The spread of DePreSys ICE is due to small differences in the initial conditions, and the additional effect of the perturbed parameters may be understood by comparing DePreSys PPE and ICE.
-Further details on the DePreSys experimental set-up are given in Text S1 of the Auxiliary Material.
+Further details on the DePreSys experimental setup are given in the supporting information Text S1.